-a.
-Warning

-b.
-One time removal from a class session or an academic setting, and/or c.
-Academic sanctions if course participation and/or attendance are a component of the final grade and are indicated in the syllabus a.
-Interim exclusion from the instructor's academic area, pending the outcome of a judicial procedure b.
-Interim reassignment to a different class section or alternative means by which to make satisfactory academic progress, and/or c.
-Interim reassignment to a new academic advisor
+- a.
+Warning - b.
+One-time removal from a class session or an academic setting - c.
+Academic sanctions if course participation and/or attendance are a component of the final grade and are indicated in the syllabus

 Authority of the Office of Academic Affairs: